J&J Snack Foods

-J&J Snack Foods Corporation (JJSFC) is an American manufacturer, marketer, and distributor of name brand snack foods and frozen beverages.
-Headquartered in Pennsauken, NJ, JJSF uses over 175 facilities for manufacturing, warehousing, and distributing located in 44 states, Mexico, and Canada.
-The company is listed on the NASDAQ Global Select Market as “JJSFC”, and serves both national and international markets.
+J&J Snack Foods Corp.
+(JJSFC) is an American manufacturer, marketer, and distributor of name brand snack foods and frozen beverages.
+Headquartered in Mt.
+Laurel, NJ, JJSF uses over 175 facilities for manufacturing, warehousing, and distributing located in 44 states, Mexico, and Canada.
+The company is listed on the NASDAQ Global Select Market as "JJSFC", and serves both national and international markets.